scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

-We can apply the same approach as before to get a general notion of what this approach has done for us, coloring points by the most likely cluster and then desaturating accoding to the actual membership strength.
+We can apply the same approach as before to get a general notion of what this approach has done for us, coloring points by the most likely cluster and then desaturating according to the actual membership strength.

 .. code:: python